rafay99-epic/Astro-Portfolio-Blog/src/content/projects/Immune-Defenders.md

   - C#
   - unity2D
 ProjectCategory: ["Games"]
-ProjectRanking: "7"
+ProjectRanking: "12"
 ---

 I'm excited to share with you my game **Immune Defenders**, a fast-paced, obstacle-dodging experience where you control a character navigating a virus-infested world.
 The goal?
 Dodge the viruses and reach the endpoint without touching any of the obstacles.
 With its engaging gameplay, cool music, and a challenging design, this game is built to test your reflexes and keep you hooked for hours.

-In this post, I’ll walk you through the game, its features, the technologies behind it, and how you can get started by playing or contributing to the project.
+In this post, I'll walk you through the game, its features, the technologies behind it, and how you can get started by playing or contributing to the project.

 ### 🕹️ Game Overview

 **Immune Defenders** is a **2D obstacle-dodging game** built using **Unity** and **C#**.
 The concept is simple but thrilling: as the player, you control a character that must dodge viruses and other obstacles, aiming to reach a specific endpoint.
-However, if you collide with a virus, it’s game over!
+However, if you collide with a virus, it's game over!
 The gameplay is designed to be fast-paced, testing your reflexes and precision as you avoid increasingly difficult obstacles.

 ### 🎮 Features